Lifespan of outlet installation

 Frequently Asked Questions

-While some basic outlet replacement can be a DIY project, it's generally recommended to have a licensed electrician perform any major electrical work to ensure safety and code compliance.
+While some basic outlet installation can be done as a DIY project, it's generally recommended to have a licensed electrician handle any electrical work in your home to ensure safety and compliance with local codes.

 Connect with certified professionals in your area